margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ...Don't worry....
 I fought back.
 I retaliated.
 I sent images of guns.
 I became a bully back.
 I became passive aggressive out of anger.
 I started harassing people.
 I learned from Malcolm X.

 ...But Child, seriously...
 The correct approach is to stop the bullying, Let people speak up for themselves, Be more patient, observant, and considerate.

-## Americana ##
-I'm sure you,
-someone with far HIGHER IQ,
-just watched from a high-standing pedestal the joke on a woman supposed to be a blonde-haired Southern Virgin understand the social, cultural, and political nuances of
-Confederate flags, Cowboy boots, and Americana Music like Grateful Dead that my dad listens to far too late I am sure it is really funny for onlookers to be known as a heartbreaking cowgirl, a damsel in distress to people who reminded me of my great grandfather who worked in the lumber industry
-I think I grew up with aspergers, process things slowly, and catch on to things way too late

-## Taking Back the Night ##
-Flying into the night sky, I take back the night, where in reality it is a silent night.
-I sing with the stars above, where everyone has a place.
-In the depth of the darkness of the night, the light shines through the window, and the stars glitter and shine, and light the path.
-I know I am held so tightly because of how brightly the light shines.

 ## Prison in My Own Home ##
 Before the quarantine, I became a prisoner in my own home.